bernardjason/shop-site/README.md

 docker run --rm --network host -d --name shop shop
 ```

-The Docker container will start an Apache http webserver hosting the static website.
-It will also connect to Django backend for API calls.
+The Docker image will start an Apache http webserver hosting the static website.
+It will also connect to Django backend for API calls using wsgi.
 The database is still the sqlite filesystem flat file which is fine for demonstration/dev/playing.

+## to test via Docker
 To access running container visit http://127.0.0.1:8080

 # Mock api for testing